ligfx/terraform-provider-redpanda/docs/index.md

 ### Optional

+- `azure_subscription_id` (String) The default Azure Subscription ID which should be used for Redpanda BYOC clusters.
+If another subscription is specified on a resource, it will take precedence.
+This can also be sourced from the `ARM_SUBSCRIPTION_ID` environment variable.
 - `client_id` (String, Sensitive) The ID for the client.
 You need client_id AND client_secret to use this provider
 - `client_secret` (String, Sensitive) Redpanda client secret.
 You need client_id AND client_secret to use this provider
+- `gcp_project_id` (String) The default Google Cloud Project ID to use for Redpanda BYOC clusters.
+If another project is specified on a resource, it will take precedence.
+This can also be sourced from the `GOOGLE_PROJECT` environment variable, or any of the following ordered by precedence: `GOOGLE_PROJECT`, `GOOGLE_CLOUD_PROJECT`, `GCLOUD_PROJECT`, or `CLOUDSDK_CORE_PROJECT`.
+- `rpk_path` (String) Path to the rpk binary.
+Used for creating and destroying Redpanda BYOC clusters.
+This can also be sourced from the `REDPANDA_RPK_PATH` environment variable.

 ## Authentication with Redpanda Cloud